Gardendale is a suburb of north Birmingham, Alabama.

 12. Pinson Bicentennial Park

 Pinson Bicentennial Park is a new recreational area in the nearby city of Pinson which was built to celebrate the city’s 200th anniversary.

-Set on 20 acres, on the site of an old farm, the new park features a children’s playground, walking trails, an amphitheatre and community centre.
+Set on 20 acres, on the site of an old farm, the new park features a children’s playground, walking trails, an amphitheater and community center.

 Around half an hours’ drive from Gardendale is picturesque Cosby Lake Park.

 With changing seasonal shoreline landscapes, tranquil waters and a mini-wetland area which attracts birdlife and beavers, there’s much to entice nature lovers.